chrisywong/chrisywong.github.io/content/project/SOA/index.md

 ---
 title: Sensor Observability Analysis
-summary: Sensor Observability Analysis, akin to the kinematic manipulability index, aims to quantify the quality of sensor observations of task-space quantities based on the robot configuration for optimization purposes.
+summary: Sensor Observability Analysis aims to quantify the quality of sensor observations of task-space quantities based on the robot configuration.

 tags:
   - SOA